-Mohammad Davoodalhosseini is a Senior Analyst in the Funds Management and Banking Department (FBD).
-His main research interests are Monetary Economics and Search Theory.
-He is also interested in the role of private information in markets with search frictions, with applications to inter-bank, labor and over-the-counter markets.
-His current research concerns electronic money.
-Mohammad received his PhD in Economics from the Pennsylvania State University.
+Mohammad Davoodalhosseini is a Principal Researcher in the Banking and Payments Department (BAP).
+His main research interests are monetary economics and search theory.
+He is also interested in the role of private information in markets with search frictions, with applications to inter-bank, labor and over-the-counter (OTC) markets.
+His research also concerns central bank digital currency (CBDC).
+He has studied general equilibrium effects of introducing a CBDC, and is interested in the channels through which introducing a CBDC can affect banking system and financial stability.
+Mohammad received his PhD in Economics from the Pennsylvania State University in 2015.

 Constrained efficient allocation (CE) is characterized in a model of adverse selection and directed search (Guerrieri, Shimer, and Wright (2010)).
 CE is defined to be the allocation that maximizes welfare, the ex-ante utility of all agents, subject to the frictions of the environment.

 - “Adverse Selection with Heterogeneously Informed Agents,” International Economic Review (forthcoming).